itzCozi/SafeGuard/README.md

 ### Under The Hood
 Under the hood, Safeguard is actully very complicated the main file contains 300+ lines of code (Python version)
-alone along with a complex hirearcy and file system there is also a c++ version of the app which is faster and does not require internet access to run also its much more convenient.
-The c++ version is still in development and is not yet ready for release although the source code is available for reading and editing [SafeGuard C++ Source-Code](https://github.com/itzCozi/SafeGuard/tree/main/C%2B%2B%20Version%20(UNFINISHED)).
+alone along with a complex hirearcy and file system there is also a C++ version of the app which is faster and does not require internet access to run also its much more convenient.
+The C++ version is still in development and is not yet ready for release although the source code is available for reading and editing [SafeGuard C++ Source-Code](https://github.com/itzCozi/SafeGuard/tree/main/C%2B%2B%20Version%20(UNFINISHED)).